Social commerce: Types

 Social Commerce has become a really broad term encapsulating a lot of different technologies.
 It can be categorized as Offsite and Onsite social commerce.

 Onsite

 Onsite social commerce refers to retailers including social sharing and other social functionality on their website.
 Some notable examples include Zazzle which enables users to share their purchases, Macy's which allows users to create a poll to find the right product, and Fab.com which shows a live feed of what other shoppers are buying.
 Onsite user reviews are also considered a part of social commerce.
 This approach has been successful in improving customer engagement, conversion and word-of-mouth branding according to several industry sources.

 Offsite

 Offsite social commerce includes activities that happen outside of the retailers' website.
-These may include Facebook storefronts, posting products on Facebook, Twitter, Pinterest and other social networks, advertisement etc. However, many large brands seem to be abandoning that approach.
-A recent study by W3B suggests that just two percent of Facebook's 1.5 billion users have ever made a purchase through the social network.
+This may include posting products on social networks such as Facebook, X, and TikTok.
+It may also include advertising on shopping forums such as SlickDeals, Red Flag Deals, and LatestDeals.co.uk.